First Year Seminar 1111: With and Without Nature

 DU’s Honor Code also maintains that all members of the university must use the work of others in good faith.
 Students who have plagiarized an assignment will receive an F on that assignment, and the instructor will inform the FSEM coordinator and the Office of Community and Citizenship Standards.
 As a result of these communications, further action may be taken.
 Any subsequent documented acts of plagiarism may be subject to more severe actions, including suspension or dismissal from the university.
 For more information, go to http://www.du.edu/ccs/honorcode.html.

 - University Writing Center: The Writing Center provides writing support for students at all levels of study–first-year to graduate.
-To make an appointment, call 303-871-7456, or go to MyWeb / Student / Writing Center.
 In free, 45-minute consultations, graduate and advanced undergraduate consultants work with writers on any piece of writing, for any purpose, at any stage of the process.
 Consultants take a collaborative and non-evaluative approach: they work with you to help you develop strategies for improving your writing in light of your specific assignments, goals, and needs.
 Consultations are available at the Writing Center (located in Anderson Academic Commons 280), Sunday through Monday, including evening hours on many days, from the first day of classes through the second day of.
-Please visit du.edu/writing/writingcenter/ for hours and additional information.
+Please visit Writing Center schedule page to sign up for an appointment.

-- Students with Disabilities: If you have a documented disability that will impact your performance in this class, please inform me during the first two weeks of the course and provide documentation from DU’s Disability Services Program.
+- Students with Disabilities: If you have a documented disability, please inform me during the first two weeks of the course and provide documentation from DU’s Disability Services Program.
 I will make every reasonable accommodation for you so that you are able to succeed in this course.
 For more information, go to http://www.du.edu/studentlife/disability-services/index.html.

 - Observation of Religious Holidays: Students wishing to observe a religious holiday not celebrated on the academic calendar may do so provided advanced written notice is given the instructor during the first two weeks of the quarter.
 With advanced written notice, the absence will be considered an excused absence.
 For additional information, contact DU’s Center for Religious Services (http://www.du.edu/crs/ ).

-- Out of Class Assistance: If you want to talk about the course or anything else, please talk to me after class and we can arrange an appointment.
-Please contact me via email outside of class.
+- Out of Class Assistance: If you want to talk about the course or anything else, please arrange an appointment with me via email.